 Does it hurt?

-First of all, I don’t even use needles on every patient, or during every session.
-Second of all, my style of acupuncture is virtually painless and feels absolutely nothing like the insertion of hypodermic needles for an injection.
+It can.
+However, my style of acupuncture is virtually painless and feels absolutely nothing like the insertion of hypodermic needles for an injection.
 The needles I use are hair thin, and 100% sterile.
 Most needles barely penetrate the skin’s surface, and the sensations vary from person to person.
 If you notice a sensation at all, it will likely feel no more than a mild pinch at the site of insertion.

 Is what you do safe?